Native Video Ad

 enableMediaBackgroundBlur

-Sets whether to blur the margin of the media view in native ads.
-(Default is NO) This blur is applied only when a thumbnail image is available; if not, a black background will appear.
+Sets whether to apply a blur effect to the margin area of the native ad media view.
+(Default: NO) The blur is applied only when a thumbnail image is available.
+If no thumbnail exists, a black background is displayed instead.

 GFPAdNativeOptions *nativeOptions = [[GFPAdNativeOptions alloc] init];